Anand Agricultural University: History

 Anand Agricultural University was previously a part of Gujarat Agricultural University, a benchmark project initiated by Sardar Vallabhbhai Patel and K.M munsi by incorporating Krushi-Go-Vidhya Bhavan or the Institute of Agriculture, in 1938.
 The institute was popularly known as Khetiwadi; it became part of Gujarat Agricultural University in 1972.

 The B. A. College of Agriculture, established in 1947, was initially affiliated to Bombay University until 1956, followed by Gujarat University until 1962 and Sardar Patel University along with the Sheth M.C College of Dairy Science.
 In 1972 they became integral institutions of Gujarat Agricultural University along with the Government College of Veterinary Science and Animal Husbandry, Anand, which was established in 1964.
 The activities of the Anand zone of the erstwhile Gujarat Agricultural University have been transferred to the Anand Agricultural University with effect from 2004.

+Rankings

+The university is ranked 23rd in India in Agriculture and Allied Sectors, as per the National Institutional Ranking Framework (NIRF) rankings of 2024.